erfanhajibandeh/OrbitimeVista/README.md

 This tool was born out of the need to stay connected with friends living in various countries, turning the often cumbersome task of finding a suitable time for everyone into an engaging and interactive experience.

 Should you wish to customize this visualization for your circle, feel free to adjust the country names or add your friends' names to the existing setup with your preferred time ranges before deploying it  somewhere like on Heroku.
-This project is a testament to the joy of maintaining friendships across the globe, effortlessly bridging distances with technology.

 Deploy your version and keep the connections alive, no matter where life takes you and your friends!

 Test it here: